j2willey/AoC2024/MyStats.md

 reimplementing someone else solution in my own hand...
 And in the process got the solution for part 2 included.
 I'm now two days behind.
 Will try to catch up tomorrow after sleep.

-## As of Day 21 (really its already Day 23, will move on to 22 tomorrow)....
+      (really its already Day 23, will move on to 22 tomorrow)....

+Day 22:  Okay, catching up...
+I'm happy with my solution and implentation.
+Problem wasn't too difficult...
+It all comes down to reading 8-) but I got them bananas ...

+## As of Day 22

       --------Part 1--------   --------Part 2--------
-Day       Time   Rank  Score       Time   Rank  Score 21       >24h  15013      0       >24h  11226      0
+Day       Time   Rank  Score       Time   Rank  Score 22       >24h  19444      0       >24h  17440      0
+ 21       >24h  15013      0       >24h  11226      0
  20   14:10:00  17272      0   23:43:08  16166      0
  19   01:19:39   5906      0   01:36:26   5071      0